foundryvtt/dnd5e/wiki/Table-of-Contents.md

 ### Customizing Journal Entries

-Once all of the journal entries are placed in the correct location within the table of contents more configuration its appearance can be further customized using the entry configuration.
+Once all of the journal entries are placed in the correct location within the table of contents its appearance can be further customized using the entry configuration.
 This can be accessed using the option in the header controls dropdown for an individual journal entry.

 ![Table of contents journal entry configuration](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/journal/table-of-contents-entry-config.jpg)